 My career pursuits then brought me to Rochester MN, where I met my husband Jeremy.
 We met through climbing.
 Our first unofficial date, was a climbing trip out to the Black Hills with a mutual friend.
 We spent three days in the Needles, then climbed Devils Tower on the last day.
 Quite a date!
 Five years later, to the day, Jeremy and I got married in the Black Hills, with a simple outdoor wedding.

 Climbing is very special to us and our goal is to share climbing with everyone.
-My background is in public health, fitness and wellness; having held a certification from the American College of Sports Medicine (ACSM), 5+ years as a personal trainer and a degree in health and physical education from Gustavus Adolphus College.
+I have my Masters in Public Health (MPH), 15+ years of experience in fitness and wellness; Certified Cancer Exercise Specialist, past certification from the American College of Sports Medicine (ACSM), 10+ years as a personal trainer; and a degree in Health and Physical Education from Gustavus Adolphus College.
+I recently received the Minnesota 2018 Women Owned Small Business of the Year Award from the Small Business Association (SBA) Minnesota District Office.

 |Meet Bob, he’s our Manager and Head Route Setter at Roca!
 We sat down with Bob and asked him to share a little bit about his past and his experience in rock climbing.